ACM CHI 2026 accepted Publication

 Identifying bottlenecks and challenges faced in counseling, mobilization, and training by the college authorities and stakeholders

 Under this initiative, Viksit Labs has worked to improve the service delivery of skill training in Dhamtari's Livelihood College.
-A part of the work done in the Livelihood College and some interesting findings have been accepted for presentation as a Poster and lightning talk in ACM's Computing for Sustainable Societies (COMPASS) conference, 2024, July 8-11
+A part of the work done in the Livelihood College and some interesting findings have been accepted for presentation as a Poster and lightning talk in ACM's Computing for Sustainable Societies (COMPASS) conference, 2024, July 8-11.
+A full paper is accepted in IndiaHCI conference and published in Springer CCIS.
+Full paper link.

 *This work is done in collaboration with fellows from the Mahatma Gandhi National Fellowship, MSDE, and with support from Dhamtari's District Skill Development Authority (DSDA, Dhamtari)